janrueth/SiriServer/README.md

 Check out the plugins folder and the [example plugin](https://github.com/Eichhoernchen/SiriServer/blob/master/plugins/examplePlugin.py) for more infos.
 It supports multi-language inputs.

-You should also checkput the [plugin.py](https://github.com/Eichhoernchen/SiriServer/blob/master/plugin.py) to see what a plugin has for predefined methods.
+You should also checkout the [plugin.py](https://github.com/Eichhoernchen/SiriServer/blob/master/plugin.py) to see a plugin's predefined methods.
 You can also look at the [time](https://github.com/Eichhoernchen/SiriServer/blob/master/plugins/time.py) plugin, it sends more complexe objects and does meaningful localized output.
 And does more complex processing of different inputs

 What else is here?